-10. CONCLUSION
+9. CONCLUSION

 The committee had a busy year and we are grateful for the help and support given to us by the council's legal department.
-We have been much encouraged by the generally good levels of compliance with the Code of Conduct exhibited by Councillors across the County and very much hope this will continue.
+We have been much encouraged by the generally good levels of compliance with the Code of Conduct exhibited by Councillors across the County and very much hope this will continue in to the coming election year.